gsalaman/astro_notes/journal.md

 * Focus.
 Need that mask and focuser to get crystal clear.
 This led to lower number of stars, which meant I couldn't automatically stack the hamburger or 2903 (can do hand-align...may later)
 * Tracking.
 Only able to use about half the exposures.
 More mag means more suseptable to issues here.
 Wondering whether doing either a guide scope or PEC will help.

+Finally, my sensor definitly has dust on it.
+Did flat frames the next morning two ways:
+* White paper over scope, ring light pointed at it.
+* Scope pointed at sky outside with paper.

+Did both calibrations...both seemed to work fine.
+I really should get a light panel so that if I'm switching targets (and focuses) at night, I can do the flat frames then.

 # 4-5-26 Daytime:  Carbonstar with powermates
 Found good config to screw in camera...see carbonstar.md.